cb-ci/ci-hahs/README.md

 Example
 > ./upgradeController.sh -c team-ebs-controller1  -e 1

-## Option2: Upgrade Controller from EBS to EFS directly from a Controller PV volume (No EBS Snapshot)
+## Option 2: Upgrade Controller from EBS to EFS directly from a Controller PV volume (No EBS Snapshot)

 * This will create an EFS PV and syncs the JENKINS_HOME data directly from the Controller PV volume
 * Before the synchronization starts,the related  Kubernetes Statefulset of the Controller will be scaled to zero.